 Housing and Site Location

 That is, the housing should not be of substantially higher or lower standards than typical houses within the community.
 The standard and condition of Volunteer housing vary widely, from mud houses with thatched roofs to very modern cement houses with running water and electricity.
 Volunteer homes with electricity run 220-240 volts/50 cycles of current.
 The type of house you have will depend on your project, the area of the country in which you are posted, and the types of houses available in the community.
-In short, you can expect to have, at the very least, a room to call your own.
-The decision as to whether housing standards are “acceptable” lies with the associate Peace Corps directors and medical staff.
+In short, you can expect to have, at the very least, a room to call your own and a private bathroom.
+The decision as to whether housing standards are “acceptable” lies with the Peace Corps staff.
 When it comes to your housing, you should not lose sight of the guiding principles of the Peace Corps.

 Living Allowance and Money Management

-Volunteers receive a monthly allowance in local currency that is sufficient to live at the level of the local people.
+Volunteers receive a monthly allowance in Kenyan Shilling (KES) that is sufficient to live at the level of the local people.
 The allowance covers food, housing, household supplies, clothing, transportation to and from work, utilities, recreation and entertainment, and incidental expenses.
 Peace Corps Volunteers are expected to live at a level that is comparable with that of their host country counterparts.
 The Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.
 However, Volunteers often wish to bring additional money for vacation travel to other countries.
-For this, credit cards and traveler’s checks are preferable to cash.
+For this, credit cards are preferable to cash.
 If you choose to bring extra money, bring the amount that will suit your own travel plans and needs.